What is a Headless CMS? Complete Guide for 2026

 - Steeper learning curve — Teams need technical skills to set up and manage the stack

-Examples: Cmssy.
+Example: Cmssy.

 When to Use Each Approach